 Treatment that helps control the symptoms of dry mouth consists of measures that

 Drugs that increase saliva production include cevimeline and pilocarpine.
 The main side effect of cevimeline is nausea.
 The main side effects of pilocarpine include sweating, flushing, and excreting large volumes of diluted urine (polyuria).

 Sipping sugarless fluids frequently and chewing gum that contains xylitol helps stimulate saliva flow.
 Using an over-the-counter saliva substitute containing carboxymethylcellulose, hydroxyethylcellulose, or glycerin may also help.

 Petroleum jelly can be applied to the lips and under dentures to relieve drying, cracking, soreness, and trauma of the lining of the mouth.
 A cold-air humidifier may aid mouth breathers, who typically have their worst symptoms at night.

 Meticulous oral hygiene is essential.
-People should brush and floss regularly (including just before bedtime) and use fluoride rinses or gels daily.
+People should brush (using a commercial or prescription fluoride toothpaste) and floss regularly (including just before bedtime) and use fluoride rinses or gels daily.
 Newer toothpastes with added calcium and phosphates also may help prevent cavities.
 People should see their dentist more often for preventive dental care and plaque removal.
-The most effective way to prevent cavities is to use custom-fitted mouth guards for at-home fluoride application.
+The most effective way to prevent cavities is to use custom-fitted mouth trays filled with prescription toothpaste for at-home fluoride application, especially at night.
+People may prefer to apply prescription fluoride toothpaste to the teeth without using a tray.
 In addition, a dentist can apply a sodium fluoride varnish 2 to 4 times per year.